dongyuwei/hallelujahIM/README.md

 1. The auto-suggestion words come from google's  [1/3 million most frequent English words](http://norvig.com/ngrams/count_1w.txt).
 I have purged it to 227800 words (almost all wrong words removed).
 Candidates words are sorted by frequency.
 2. hallelujahIM is also a __Spell-Checker__: when you input wrong word, it will give you the right candidates.
 3. hallelujahIM is also a __Text-Expander__: it will load the file `~/.you_expand_me.json` in your Home directory.
 You can define your favorite substitutions, such as `{"te":"text expander", "yem":"you expand me"}`.
-4. Instant translation when you typing the word(translate to Chinese right now, but the translation dictionary can be configured).
+4. Instant translation when you type word(currently it supports English-to-Chinese only, but the translation dictionary can be configured later on).
 5. Pinyin in, English out: you can input Hanyu Pinyin and get the corresponding English word.
 6. You can swith to the default English input mode(the normal||quiet||silent mode) by pressing the shift key.
 Pressing shift again, it will switch to the auto-suggestion mode.